Statistical analysis of the figure of merit of a two-level thermoelectric system: a random matrix approach: Introduction

-If one of the gates generates a random potential, the quantum dot behaves as a chaotic cavity; measurements of thermopower and analysis of its fluctuations~\cite{Godijn} based on random matrix theory of transport \cite{Beenakker} demonstrated the non-Gaussian character of the distribution of thermopower fluctuations.
-In this letter, we analyze the statistics of $ZT$ in a two-level system connected to two electronic reservoirs set to two slightly different temperatures so that the temperature difference, $\Delta T$, is small enough to remain in the linear response regime: the voltage induced by thermoelectric effect, $\Delta V$, is given by $S=-\Delta V/\Delta T$.
+In this article, we concentrate on the statistical analysis of the thermoelectric properties of noninteracting quantum dots connected to two leads that serve as electron reservoirs set at different temperatures and electrochemical potentials.
+We analyze the statistics of $ZT$ in a two-level system connected to two electronic reservoirs set to two slightly different temperatures so that the temperature difference, $\Delta T$, is small enough to remain in the linear response regime: the voltage induced by thermoelectric effect, $\Delta V$, is given by $s=-\Delta V/\Delta T$.
 The mutual dependence of the transport coefficients that define $ZT$ (e.g., the Wiedmann-Franz law for metals) raises the problem of finding which configuration of the mesoscopic system may yield the largest values of $ZT$, and hence offer optimum performance.